Linux Quick Reference Guide

 The history file, by default, keeps track of the last 40 commands you have issued.
 As a shortcut, you can use the history file to reissue commands instead of retyping them.

 To reissue a command, type history | more at the system prompt and press Enter.
 The system will then display a list of commands preceded by a number.
 To reissue a command type !n and press Enter, where n is the number of the command you want to reissue.
 For example, to reissue command 32, type !32 and press Enter.
 (If your account is set to the enhanced c shell (tcsh), you can also press the down and up arrow keys to retrieve the last command that you typed.)

-To learn more about a Unix command, you can read the extensive online documentation provided on the system.
+To learn more about a Linux command, you can read the extensive online documentation provided on the system.
 To do this, type man command at the system prompt and press Enter.
 For example, to obtain information about the ls command, type man ls and press Enter.
 Then press the Spacebar to proceed through each screen or type q to exit.